 ZSOM COVID-19 Guidelines

 The purpose of these guidelines is to define operational expectations of all faculty members, staff members, students, and visitors of the Zucker School of Medicine (ZSOM) while inside the ZSOM facility.
 Every person who is a member of the ZSOM community is expected to follow and enforce these guidelines.
-Violations may be reported to a supervisor, the Office of Student Affairs, or via this anonymous link.
+Violations may be reported to a supervisor, the Office of the Dean, the Office of Student Affairs, or via this anonymous link.

 Practices will be maintained including:

-- Every person is required to wear a mask, unless alone in a room or eating in a socially distanced manner (six feet apart).
+Every person is required to wear a mask (see mask requirements below), unless alone in a room or eating in a socially distanced manner (six feet apart).
 Faculty members must be masked when delivering instruction whether in large or small group formats.

-- Every person not fully vaccinated is expected to remain at least six feet apart from others whenever possible.
+Every person is expected to remain at least six feet apart from others whenever possible.

 Who is a Visitor?

 Members of Hofstra University or Northwell Health (e.g., administrators, staff, etc.) who are NOT participating in regular curricular activities at the ZSOM are considered visitors.

 Outside visitors of the ZSOM who are not employed by Hofstra University or Northwell health (e.g., vendors, members of the media, parents of students, etc.)